-In 2005, the implementation of the Landfill Regulations and Hazardous Waste Regulations resulted in CRT monitors being classed as hazardous waste, and therefore not suitable for disposal in the general waste stream.
+Computer monitor recycling is especially important.
+In 2005, the implementation of the Landfill Regulations and Hazardous Waste Regulations resulted in CRT computer monitors being classed as hazardous waste and therefore requiring appropriate recycling.
 DEFRA have issued relevant guidance on the regulations.
 Then, in 2007, the WEEE Directive placed further restrictions on how this particular waste is dealt with, including how it is physically recycled.

 What we Provide: